wemeetagain/ansible-clasp-build/README.md

 Role Variables
 --------------

-- clasp_branch - which branch of code to build from
+- clasp_version - which branch/commit/tag of code to build from
 - clasp_src_dir - directory to download clasp source
 - clasp_repo_url - url of remote clasp repo
 - clasp_force_checkout - whether to force a recheckout